LaTrishaGomer/quiz-game-project-1/README.md

 ## 🎯 How to Play
 1. **Select a category**: Choose between **Totally 80s, As If!
 The 90s, or Rewind to Y2K**.
-2. **Answer the trivia questions**: Each question includes an image, and you must select the correct answer from four options.
+2. **Answer the trivia questions**: Each question has an image, and you choose from four options.
-3. **See your results**: At the end of the game, you will see your final score.
+3. **See your results**: At the end of the game, you will see your quiz results.
 4. **Try again**: You can play again, or choose another category.

 ## 🚀 Live Demo